0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 It is possible to start a dispute against a node operator that has done a service for you.
 Dispute claims are audited by the [large oracle](../pbc-fundamentals/dictionary.md#large-oracle).
-If the node operator is found responsible for the node's alleged malicious behaviour tokens staked on the service may be slashed.
-Filing an illegitimate dispute claim against another node can also be considered malicious behaviour and result in slashing.
+If the node operator is found responsible for the node's alleged malicious behavior tokens staked on the service may be slashed.
+Filing an illegitimate dispute claim against another node can also be considered malicious behavior and result in slashing.